BigelowLab/gom-series/readme/README-surprise-review.md

 ![](README-surprise-review_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-The surprise metric for 2003 is quite different.
+The surprise metric for 2003 is quite different than for 2001.
 The 2003 HAB value has departed greatly from the linear model fitted to the preceding 20 years - thus the dotted lines representing the measured surprise are widely spaced.
 Widely enough, in fact, to exceed the chosen threshold of twp shown in the orange dashed line.
 This is what makes 2003 a surprise, but just barely.

 ``` r
 plot_surprise_series(x, highlight = 2003, title = "2003") |>